Manu Tuilagi: Leicester Tigers

-Tuilagi started the 2013 Premiership final and scored a try as Leicester defeated Northampton Saints.
+In May 2012 Tuilagi started in the Premiership final which they lost against Harlequins to finish runners up.
+The following season he scored a try in the 2013 Premiership final as Leicester defeated Northampton to become league champions.

-After injuring his hamstring in late 2014, Manu did not play for the Tigers again until January 2016, making his comeback off the bench in the 30–27 East Midlands derby win over Northampton Saints.
-He played for the rest of the 2015/16 season.
-However, his injury problems continued and he was sidelined for most of the 2016/17 season with knee problems, making his comeback in the first game of the 2017/18, only to suffer a new injury to his other knee.
+After injuring his hamstring in late 2014, Tuilagi did not play for the Tigers again until January 2016, making his comeback off the bench in the 30–27 East Midlands derby win over Northampton Saints.
+He played for the rest of the 2015–16 season including their European Rugby Champions Cup semi-final elimination against Racing 92 at the City Ground.

+However, injury problems continued and Tuilagi was sidelined for most of the 2016–17 season with knee problems, making his comeback in the first game of the 2017–18 campaign, only to suffer a new injury to his other knee.
 In a bid to cure his injury problems Tuilagi visited a Samoan witch doctor in November 2017, the witch doctor claimed to have found three spirits had married Tuilagi and were causing the injuries, and massaged Tuilagi for two hours a day for four days to block the spirits.

 On 10 July 2020, Tuilagi left Leicester Tigers after failing to agree a reduced wage package, amid the financial challenges caused to the club by the coronavirus pandemic.

 Sale Sharks

-On 13 July 2020, Tuilagi agreed to join Sale Sharks on a one-year deal until the end of the 2020-21 season.
-He has since extended his contract for a further two seasons.
+On 13 July 2020, Tuilagi agreed to join Sale Sharks on a one-year deal until the end of the 2020–21 season.
+In his first season at the club he played in the 2019–20 Premiership Rugby Cup final as Sale beat Harlequins to lift the trophy.
+The following year saw Tuilagi sign a contract extension.

+In May 2022 Tuilagi scored a try in their European quarter-final elimination against Racing 92.
+He started the 2023 Premiership final which Sale lost against Saracens to finish league runners up.

+Bayonne

+On 19 March 2024, Tuilagi agreed to join Top 14 club Bayonne on a two-year deal until the end of the 2025–26 season.